As part of the development of a camp management plan (see the camp management plan template), consider:

 Land managers should consider keeping detailed records of management activities and their outcomes for contribution to a national flying-fox network, assisting other land managers dealing with similar issues.

 Monitoring datasheets are available for monitoring Level 2 management actions.
-Information should be forwarded to Office of Environment and Heritage, and used by the land manager to inform future management decisions.
+Information should be forwarded to the Department, and used by the land manager to inform future management decisions.